libretrading/admw-modified/README.md

 ---

 ## Credit
 This strategy builds upon the Accelerated Dual Momentum concept published by Swhanly from [EngineeredPortfolio.com](https://engineeredportfolio.com), based on Gary Antonacci's original Dual Momentum framework.
-We modified the frequency to monthly, applied it to different ETFs, and added additional filters.
+We modified the frequency to weekly, applied it to different ETFs, and added additional filters.

 ---